Hi.

 Divino Di Chianti - best lasagna (9 euro); Abbey of San Michele Arcangelo a Passignano

-Bookended by dramatic arrivals and departures
+Florence - Bookended by dramatic arrivals and departures:

 Departure: No taxi despite pre-arranged through the official channels